 Seven properties built by the architect Antoni Gaudí in or near Barcelona were inscribed under the designation of “Works of Antoni Gaudí” by UNESCO as a World Heritage Site since 1984.
 According to UNESCO these sites “testify to Gaudí’s exceptional creative contribution to the development of architecture and building technology in the late 19th and early 20th centuries.”

-The seven buildings included in the UNESCO designation are: Park Güell, Palau Güell, Casa Milà, Casa Vicens, Gaudí’s work on the Nativity façade and crypt of La Sagrada Família, Casa Batlló and the Crypt (church) in Colonia Güell.
+The seven buildings included in the UNESCO designation are: Park Güell, Palau Güell, Casa Milà, Casa Vicens, Gaudí’s work on the Nativity façade and crypt of La Sagrada Família, Casa Batlló, and the crypt (church) in Colònia Güell.

-Budget tips for visiting Gaudí attractions?
+Budget tips for visiting Gaudí attractions

 For those who want to save money but also want to visit some of the interiors, I would recommend checking out the various passes on offer for Barcelona, most notably the Go Barcelona Pass and the Barcelona Card.

-Are the Gaudí sites included in the Barcelona Passes?
+Are the Gaudí sites included in the Barcelona passes?

 Yes, many of the sites and attractions that charge an admission fee are covered by some of the Barcelona passes.
 Some include free entry and some offer discounted entry.